 You can find tomato plant supports online or at garden centers, or you can build your own from scratch.
 If you opt for this route, there are numerous plans available online.
 Check out this page from Morning Chores for more ideas for tomato plant supports.

-When Do You Set Up and Take Down Supports for Tomato Plants?
+When Do You Set Up & Take Down Supports For Tomato Plants?

 Ideally, you should put up tomato plant supports in the spring before you plant.
 Installing supports after you plant can damage the roots.
 Keep in mind that if you try to do install supports too early, the ground will still be hard with frost.